CrashCortez/Vita-Wireless-Charging-mod/README.md

 As well as soldering supplies and wires.

-This alternate [Qi reciever](https://www.amazon.com/Bewinner-Standard-Wireless-Charger-Receiver/dp/B07M6CRQ71) will need to be solderd to the TP4056 board, but it would allow you to use teh usb port for charging as well.
+This alternate [Qi reciever](https://www.amazon.com/Bewinner-Standard-Wireless-Charger-Receiver/dp/B07M6CRQ71) will need to be solderd to the TP4056 board.
+Allowing you to do the hard mod or it would allow you to use the usb port as an extra charging port with a shell modifaction.

 ![image](https://github.com/CrashCortez/Vita-Wireless-Charging-mod/blob/main/images4.png)